Capeguy/cgftbCC/README.md

 ```

+**Push the update the CC computers**

+If you wish to push the update to the ComputerCraft computers running this "OS", update the version file (/version)

-Make sure that whenever a change is made in the version file (/version), edit the 1st line and increment the digit by 1.
+To do so, open the file and edit the 1st line and increment the digit by 1.

 For eg. Major update, increment the 1st number (0.0.0.1 -> 1.0.0.0), Minor update increment 2nd number (0.0.0.1 -> 0.1.0.0)